Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `variable` The sprite object tag name to be used.
 - `image` - The image sprite for the sprite to use.
-- `spriteType` - An optional parameter, The specified sprite type of the Lua sprite could be either a sprite-sheet for `sparrow` or texture-atlas for `tex`; Defualt value: `sparrow`.
+- `spriteType` - An optional parameter, The specified sprite type of the Lua sprite could be either a sprite-sheet for `sparrow` or texture-atlas for `tex`; Default value: `sparrow`.

 ***